AndreasTu/jctrace/Readme.md

 Packages are separated with an `;`.

 #### Stacktrace
-You could enable the collcetion of stacktraces for certain classes with `-Dde.turban.DeadLockTracer.stacktracingClasses`
+You could enable the collection of stacktraces for certain classes with `-Dde.turban.DeadLockTracer.stacktracingClasses`

 Class names are separated with an `;`.